UlyssesZh/UlyssesZh.github.io/_posts/2026-04-16-reduce-nix-rebuild.md

 title: Ways of reducing mass rebuilds in Nix without changing Nix
 date: 2026-04-16 09:45:36 -0700
 categories:
   - programming
 tags:
   - nix
 layout: post
+excerpt: >
-excerpt: 'One serious problem with Nix is the amount of mass rebuilds happening in Nixpkgs every time some package with many dependents gets an update.
+  One serious problem with Nix is the amount of mass rebuilds happening in Nixpkgs every time some package with many dependents gets an update.
   I thought about three ideas to reduce mass rebuilds: store path replacements, separating compiling and linking, and ditching check phases.
-Each of them has some degree of impracticality.'
+  Each of them has some degree of impracticality.
 ---

 ## Introduction